Thun Palace

-Thun Palace (Thunovský palác) is a palace in Malá Strana, Prague, that houses the Chamber of Deputies of the Czech Republic.
+Thun Palace (Thunovský palác) is the seat of the Chamber of Deputies of the Czech Republic, located in Malá Strana, Prague.
 It has been listed as a National Cultural Monument of the Czech Republic since 1992.

 History

 Thun Palace has been listed as a Cultural Monument of the Czech Republic since May 3, 1958, and a National Cultural Monument of the Czech Republic since October 15, 1992.